ejparnell/pokemon-research-team/lessons/02_setup.md

 ### PokéAPI (Free - No Key Required!)

 Good news!
-The PokéAPI is completely free and doesn't require any API keys.
+The PokéAPI is entirely free and doesn't require any API keys.
 It's one of the most developer-friendly APIs out there.
 Our system will automatically handle rate limiting and caching to be respectful of their servers.

 ## Setup Verification Checklist